Governor General of Canada: Ceremonial role

 The governor general is also tasked with fostering national unity and pride.
-Queen Elizabeth II stated in 1959 to then Governor General Vincent Massey "maintain[ing] the right relationship between the Crown and the people of Canada [is] the most important function among the many duties of the appointment which you have held with such distinction."
-One way in which this is carried out is travelling the country and meeting with Canadians from all regions and ethnic groups in Canada, continuing the tradition begun in 1869 by Governor General the Lord Lisgar.
+Queen Elizabeth II stated in 1959 to governor general Massey, "maintain[ing] the right relationship between the Crown and the people of Canada [is] the most important function among the many duties of the appointment which you have held with such distinction."
+One way in which this is carried out is travelling the country and meeting with Canadians from all regions and ethnic groups in Canada, continuing the tradition begun in 1869 by governor general John Young.
 The governor general will also induct individuals into the various national orders and present national medals and decorations.
 Similarly, the viceroy administers and distributes the Governor General's Awards, and will also give out awards associated with private organizations, some of which are named for past governors general.
 During a federal election, the governor general will curtail these public duties, so as not to appear as though they are involving themselves in political affairs.